TheMaster1127/HTH/README.md

 ## Platform Compatibility

 - HTH is compatible with Windows and can also run on Linux with the assistance of Wine.
 However, it's important to note that running HTH on Linux via Wine
-- HTH only transpiles using Windows or Linux whit wine since the transpiler is written in AutoHotKey and we need to run it as an exe in windows and linux whit wine or .ahk in windows.
-Mac users STAY AWAY form HTH!!!
+- HTH only transpiles using Windows or Linux with wine since the transpiler is written in AutoHotKey and we need to run it as an exe in windows and linux with wine or .ahk in windows.
+Mac users STAY AWAY from HTH!!!

 ---